Open call for Network projects applications

 How to apply

-- Contact your national funding body using the form below to discuss your project idea, financial viability and eligibility.
+- Contact your national funding body using the form below to discuss your project idea, financial viability, eligibility and national procedures.

-- Sign and complete your co-signature form (which you can download from the application form) and any additional required annexes.
+- Upload a GANTT chart (one per consortium), a signed and completed co-signature form (which you can download from the platform) and any additional required annexes.

 - Your application will be checked for completeness and eligibility before being reviewed using a standard evaluation procedure.
 If successful, your project will receive a Eureka label.

-- Your national funding body may carry out a further evaluation (performed by the NPC and technical experts) according to national rules before allocating funds to successful applicants.
+- Your national funding body may carry out a further evaluation (performed by your national project coordinator and technical experts) according to national rules before allocating funds to successful applicants.

-- The final step is to complete a signed consortium agreement (CA).
+- The final step is to complete and sign a consortium agreement (CA).
 We recommend that you seek legal advice when drafting your CA.

 Eureka evaluation criteria